philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 - <https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/egraph/elaborate.rs>
 - <https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/egraph/cost.rs>
 - <https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/opts.rs>

+There are 3 styles to union find:

+1. Use malloced cells that use pointers to their parents
+2. Use a vector arena and indices to represent their parents
+3. Use a dictionary data structure to represent the parents

+These 3 are really the same thing, but different enough you should be aware.

+Between 1 and 3, note that computers ship with a privileged fastest associative map, pointers to memory locations.

+Between 2 and 3, you often will bundle the vector arena with a hashcons map if you want to perform unions on anything besides uninterpreted integer identifiers.

 Another thing we can do with smart constructors is hashcons / intern them.
 This gives us a fast syntactic equality check